Isometric Immersions and the Waving of Flags

+In essence, an upturned flag is determined by the space curve that traces out its bottom edge, which is in turn determined by its torsion and curvature functions, as long as these functions satisfy some constraint to keep the asymptotic lines from crossing.
+As the set of these functions is an open subset of a Banach space, this characterization provides us at the same time with a manifold structure for the space of upturned flags; see Theorem~\ref{flag_manifold}.
+It seems natural to consider the space of regular, upturned flags as a submanifold of the space of all $C^2$-surfaces.
+Since there happens to be a loss of derivatives, similarly to Nash's original investigations of the space of isometric immersions, this result seems unfortunately not true.
+This forces us to work in the smooth category, where we obtain a submanifold result using the inverse function theorem of Nash-Moser~\cite{hamilton1982inverse}, cf. Theorem~\ref{thm:submanifold}.

-Finally, the geodesic equation is obtained from the general principle that geodesics in a submanifold of a flat space satisfy the condition that the acceleration is normal to the submanifold.
-Deriving this equation relies on computing the orthogonal complement of the tangent space, which turns out to be the most involved computation of this article.
-This is primarily due to the boundary conditions at the top and bottom edges $v=0$ and $v=1$.
-Ultimately we obtain the geodesic equation of motion given by
+In the second part we study the natural kinetic energy metric on the space of flags, which allows us to model the motion of a flag as a geodesic curve with respect to this Riemannian structure.
+Towards this aim we then calculate the geodesic equation, which is obtained from the general principle that geodesics in a submanifold of a flat space satisfy the condition that the acceleration is normal to the submanifold.
+Deriving these equations turns out to be the most involved computation of this article.
+The complications illustrate the difficulty in modeling cloth or other unstretchable materials: isometric immersions are relatively rigid, but have some flexibility in special cases.
+This flexibility depends very much on the precise {boundary} conditions, however.
+In the final section, we present some preliminary numerical experiments for the geodesic boundary value problem that use the expression of the kinetic energy in terms of the two generating functions as derived in Section~\ref{sec:kinetic_energy}.

-for three functions $A$, $B$, $C$, which act as the ``tensions'' in a nonlinear wave equation.
-This comes from the fact that the right side is essentially the second fundamental form of the space of isometric immersions inside the space of all immersions, as we show in Section \ref{sec42}.
-The functions $A$, $B$, $C$ are given in terms of the velocity $\mathbf{r}_t$ in a similar way to equation \eqref{whipequation}: they satisfy the equations

-together with some rather complicated boundary conditions given in Lemma \ref{BClemma}.
-The rest of Section \ref{motionsection} is devoted to showing how to solve these equations for $A$, $B$, and $C$.
-The difficulty is that the system is rather degenerate.
-However, because of this we are able to get quite far with explicit but involved formulas for the solutions; ultimately two rather complicated differential equations for a single function determine $A$, $B$, and $C$, and thus the geodesic equation \eqref{flaggeodesicwave}.